CopernicaMarketingSoftware/Documentation/Publisher/en/sender-domains.md

 * An A record so that we can track clicks and opens
 * A MX record to receive bounces and out-of-office replies
-* Multiple DKIM records so that we can add digital DKIM dignature to your messages
+* Multiple DKIM records so that we can add digital DKIM n to your messages
 * A SPF record so that our IP addresses can be used to send out your mail
 * A DMARC record to collect DMARC reports